Pittsburgh Town

-"Pittsburgh Town", sometimes titled as "Pittsburgh" or "Pittsburgh is a Great Old Town", is a folk song written by Woody Guthrie and originally recorded by Pete Seeger.
+"Pittsburgh Town", sometimes titled as "Pittsburgh" or "Pittsburgh is a Great Old Town", is a folk song written by Woody Guthrie to a traditional tune, and originally recorded by Pete Seeger.
 The song was written during a Pittsburgh, Pennsylvania stop on an Almanac Singers' tour; both Seeger and Guthrie were members of the band at this time.
 The song speaks of the labor and environmental problems that the city was facing in 1941, when the song was written.
 In the time since, environmental legislation has reduced the pollution problem that plagued Pittsburgh; because of this, the song's mentions of pollution in Pittsburgh have been sometimes been replaced with verses extolling the city.

 Creation

 There are several stories behind the origin of the song.
 Several historians trace "Pittsburgh Town" to the Almanac Singers' 1941 national tour.
 According to the liner notes of Pete Seeger's American Industrial Ballads, originally released in 1956, on July 7, 1941, the group recorded fourteen songs for a small record label in New Jersey.
 The $250 that they were paid was used to purchase a 1932 Buick in which they traveled on their subsequent tour.
 While stopped in Pittsburgh, Pennsylvania, the group decided to play for steel workers who were in the process of unionizing.
 They played two nights of concerts in a steel patch, spending the night there in a cockroach-infested hotel.
 During the second concert, Woody Guthrie impulsively started to improvise lyrics to the tune of the folk song "Crawdad Hole".
 The song's entire body came out of this jam session.
 Millard Lampell continued improving and created the second verse of the song from that point.

 The liner notes of Seeger's Songs of Struggle and Protest, 1930–50 tell a different story of the song's creation; they state that Guthrie wrote the song while airborne on a flight into Pittsburgh.
 While looking out the window at the smoky skies, he quickly jotted down the lyrics.